A drug commonly used to treat hyperparathyroidism.

 Take this medication by mouth with food or shortly after food, as directed by your doctor.

 The manufacturer orders not to divide the tablet before taking it.
-However, many similar medications (immediate-release tablets) can be divided / crushed.
+However, many similar medications (immediate-release tablets) can be split/crushed.
 Follow your doctor’s instructions on how to take this medicine.

 It can cause nausea, vomiting, or unusual tiredness.
-If any of these effects persist or get worse, tell your doctor or pharmacist immediately.
+Tell your doctor or pharmacist immediately if any of these effects persist or get worse.

 - Severe muscle spasms